KottenAlin/OutOfAmo/README.md

 - You can get stuck in the wheat in scene 3 due to collider issues.
 We have plans to change the wheat textures all together but we haven't had the time yet.
 - In the first map you can cheat falldamage by hugging the walls of buildings.
 - Palm starts walking before shooting sniper
-- Add visuals to make it easier to find the target when shooting.
-- Make more userfriendly by giving visual or audio for several of our fuctions.
-Mainly that you have limited time and that you need items (popcorn and missile).
 - Police can shoot through walls.
 - Sound issues.
 Sometimes you can't here sounds at all.
 And some sounds like arresting sound plays at the start of a map
 -   JFK drives in circles sometimes.
 (Viggo says it's due to colliders.)